yuvalmGS/gigaspaces-wiki-jekyll/xap97/communication-protocol.markdown

 ## JVM Known Issue

-{% lampon %} In some cases you may encounter the following exception:
+In some cases you may encounter the following exception:

 {% highlight java %}
 CONFIG [com.gigaspaces.grid.gsc]: initialServiceLoadDelay=5000